brainspinner/cvasl/README.md

       conda deactivate
       ```

-      _(repeat if you are in the base environment)_
+      _(optional repeat if you are in the base environment)_

-      You should be in no environment now
+      You should be in no environment or the base environment now

 1. Option A: To work with the most current versions with the possibility for development: